serdofran/Script/README.md

 # Script
-This source code keeps you informed about the use of the ram memory of your computer
+This script informs about the progress of ram memory usage